Sjors/nado-book/basics/segwit.md

 ### Block Size Limit

-Blocks have a one-megabyte limits, and that limit used to include the transaction data, plus all the signatures, plus a little bit of metadata.
-Now, it's mostly the signature data and not the signatures contributing to the block size increase.
-Theoretically, it's up to four megabytes, but in practice, it's more like two and a half.
+Before SegWit, blocks had a one-megabyte limit, and that limit included the transaction data, plus all the signatures, plus a little bit of block header data.
+Today, because SegWit transactions put their signature data in a separate place that old nodes won't see, blocks can be larger.
+Theoretically, they can be up to four megabytes, but in practice with typical transactions, it's closer to two and a half.

-And because this data goes into a place that old nodes don't care about, now you can bypass the one-megabyte block size limit without a hard fork because old nodes will see a block with exactly one megabyte in it.
+Because the signature (witness) data goes into a place that old nodes don't care about, we can now bypass the one-megabyte block size limit without a hard fork because old nodes will see a block with exactly one megabyte in it.
 But new nodes will see more megabytes.

-The reason for this is a new way of calculating how data is counted when it comes to the signature.
-What happens is you take the old data and multiply it by three or something.
-Then, you take the new data and add it up.
-So the signature's kind of discounted in a way, and that's kind of an arbitrary number, but at least it creates an incentive to use SegWit.

-This also makes the block size limit more flexible now: If there are many transactions with many signatures — for example, multisignature transactions — then the size of the blocks could be a little bit bigger because of how it's all calculated.

-With the usual old-fashioned transactions, there wasn't much going on in terms of signatures.
-There just aren't that many signatures, but you could conceive of much more complicated transactions that have much longer signatures, like in a multisignature situation.
-And those are nicely discounted in SegWit.
+This increase is not unlimited either.
+SegWit nodes use a new way of calculating how data is counted, which gives a 75 percent discount to this segregated signature data.
+The percentage was somewhat arbitrary: enough to make SegWit transactions cheaper than their pre-SegWit counterparts, but not so much to incentivise abuse.

 ### SegWit as a Soft Fork